alliomeria/archipelago-documentation/docs/archipelago-glossary.md

 In AMI sets, this key can contain integers to connect to an object's corresponding row in the same spreadsheet/CSV, or a UUID for an already ingested Collection object.

-This key should not contain string values for Collection labels/titles.
+This key should never contain string values for Collection labels/titles.

+See also `ap:entitymapping` key above.

 ### `ispartof` (JSON key)